Azerbaijan travel guide

 If you’re staying in Azerbaijan for longer than 10 days you must register with the State Migration Service within 10 days of arrival by either visiting the State Migration Service in person or online.
 Hotels may provide this service for their guests, but visitors staying in apartments or private residences will have to register by themselves.
 Each traveller is responsible for ensuring that the registration has been completed.

 Azerbaijan doesn’t allow adults (18 years or older) to hold dual nationality.
 You may be refused entry, denied departure or even face criminal liability if you’re 18 years or older and are found to be holding both an Azerbaijani passport and a passport of a different nationality.
+If you’re a British passport holder with links to Azerbaijan (through birth or otherwise) and wish to check your nationality status contact the State Migration service before you travel.
 Children under 18 years old holding a second nationality shouldn’t face any difficulties.

 Visit your health professional at least 4 to 6 weeks before your trip to check whether you need any vaccinations or other preventive measures.
 Country specific information and advice is published by the National Travel Health Network and Centre on the TravelHealthPro website and by NHS (Scotland) on the fitfortravel website.
 Useful information and advice about healthcare abroad is also available on the NHS Choices website.

 The reciprocal healthcare agreement between the UK and Azerbaijan terminated on 1 January 2016.